yagajs/docker-mapbender3/README.md

-# Mapbender3 for Docker
+# Mapbender for Docker

-Mapbender3 docker image from the [YAGA Development-Team](https://yagajs.org)
+Mapbender docker image from the [YAGA Development-Team](https://yagajs.org)

 ## Supported tags